BrianAllan/EDA-Weather-Trends/README.md

 - Implement smoothing (i.e., a moving average) of the data.
 - Produce a visualization comparing local versus global temperature trends and report observations.

+Coding, visualizations, and the report of observations were done in a [R markdown file](https://brianallan.github.io/EDA-Weather-Trends/).

 ### Files Used

 proj1_weather_trends.Rmd